Article by Chris Costi, Last update at March 19, 2019

 All transactions are Secure Socket Layer (SSL) protected which keep data submitted from your customers secure during the processing of payments.
 Stripe has a technically superior data center that safely stores all credit card numbers, so you can rest assured that your customer’s information is secure.
 Their safety and security measures are respected by thousands of their customers which include many Fortune 500 companies.
 Once the transactions are verified, funds are automatically transferred to your bank account.

 Stripe is a payment platform that also offers some of the best software for all types of businesses, especially E-Commerce.
 They handle billions of dollars from businesses globally in many currencies.
-For E-Commerce businesses, Stripe offer powerful and flexible tools which include API’s that will help you create a smooth online transaction process for customers.
+For E-Commerce businesses, Stripe offers powerful and flexible tools which include API’s that will help you create a smooth online transaction process for customers.
 Their scalable solutions are used by millions of companies and Stripe also provides everything you need to create an effective and mobile E-Commerce website using SDK’s for both iOS and Android devices.

 Stripe is primarily used by online businesses of all kinds including fundraising and non-profit institutions.
-Stripe is suitable for any merchant that needs a payment processor, especially small to medium sized businesses.
+Stripe is suitable for any merchant that needs a payment processor, especially small to medium-sized businesses.
 Anyone who needs to be able to process recurring invoicing or simply to accept payments can use this fully integrated, global platform which can be used online or on site.

 Whether you are setting up an online store or setting up a point of sale system, Stripe has the capability to integrate with your software for payment processing.
 For E-Commerce sites, Stripe can be used with Cartfunnel to add advanced shopping cart features.
 If you have an open source or self-hosted platform like Magento, WordPress or PrestaShop you can install plugins to get started with Stripe.